canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **Tool Availability:**

-- `get_service_request_types_for_suggestion`: Always available when no active draft
+- `get_service_request_types_for_suggestion`: Available when no active draft
-- `show_type_selector`: Always available when no active draft
+- `show_type_selector`: Available when no active draft

-- `get_draft_status`: Always available (returns instruction to select type if no draft)
+Note: `get_draft_status` is NOT available when no draft exists - it only becomes available after a draft is created.

-Once a type and priority are selected, the draft is created and these tools become unavailable.
+Once a type and priority are selected, the draft is created and type selection tools become unavailable.
 The user must cancel the current draft to access type selection again.

 ### Active Draft (Any Stage)

 **Tool Availability:**

-- `cancel_service_request`: Available whenever an active draft exists
+- `get_draft_status`: Always available when draft exists (listed first)
-- `get_draft_status`: Always available
+- `cancel_service_request`: Always available when draft exists (listed last)
+- Stage-specific tools listed in between (see below)

 The `cancel_service_request` tool allows users to abandon the current service request and start over with type selection.
 It sets `current_service_request_draft_id` to null on the thread, making type selection tools available again.
 The draft itself is retained, so if the user selects the same type again, their previous progress is restored.